Johan-4P/Mysterious-Things/README.md

  #### Rune Page

- This page is almost the same different images and text's
+ This page is almost the same different images and text's.

 ![Rune](assets/images/mockup-rune.png)